Technical Standards for Admission

-The faculty has assumed the responsibility to educate students as undifferentiated general physicians able to undertake further education in the specialty of their choice.
+The faculty has assumed the responsibility to educate as undifferentiated general physicians able to undertake further education in the specialty of their choice.
 Therefore, graduates must exhibit the knowledge and skills to function independently in a broad variety of clinical situations and to render a wide spectrum of patient care.

 The foundation of knowledge in the Biomedical Sciences is delivered in a modular form over fourteen months.
 In this "basic science" portion of the curriculum all students must possess the abilities and skills to observe, understand, integrate, and communicate material presented in various formats, including: lectures, laboratories, patient interviews and videotape presentations, computer programs and simulations, and small group discussions.
 In order to dissect the human body and to perform gross and microscopic examinations of normal and abnormal human specimens, it is necessary to possess certain abilities and skills which include (but are not limited to) sensory, motor, emotional, and intellectual abilities and skills.
 We feel these skills and abilities are essential to performing in these courses in a competent manner.
 The University has established a policy that governs individuals with disabilities who are concerned they may not be able to fully participate in these courses.

 The core clinical experience exists as a continuous twelve-month modular experience.
 Module IV consists of four allied blocks each lasting three months in duration: Medicine and Family Medicine; Surgery, Emergency Medicine, and Anesthesia; Neurology, Psychiatry, and Surgical Sub-Specialties (Otolaryngology — Head and Neck Surgery, Orthopaedics, Opthalmology); and Obstetrics-Gynecology/Pediatrics.
-During this intensive clinical experience, aspects of biomedical science as well as Humanism and Professionalism are integrated into the curriculum.
+During this intensive clinical experience aspects of biomedical science as well as Humanism and Professionalism are integrated into the curriculum.
 The students become familiar with the methods and skill to practice clinical medicine under direct faculty supervision in all required locations.
 Clinical experiences are provided in both acute care and outpatient ambulatory settings.

 The acute care experiences occur primarily at the Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center, and Pennsylvania Hospital, our major affiliates, Children's Hospital of Philadelphia & Philadelphia VA Medical Center, and other affiliated hospitals within a 100 mile radius.